What is an Ally?

 - Challenge your own conceptions about gender-appropriate roles and behaviors.
 Do not simply expect people to conform to society's beliefs about "women" and "men."

-- Validate people's gender expressions.
+- Validate peoples' gender expressions.
 For example, if a male-born person identifies as a woman, refer to that person as "she" and use her chosen name.
-If you are unsure how to refer to a person's gender, simply ask them.

-- Support LGBTQ students because they add to the vibrancy of thought, activity, and life on campus; not because it's politically correct.
+- Support LGBTQ+ individuals because they add to the vibrancy of thought, activity, and life on campus.